Heat Stroke: It could not happen to us……

 I’ve lost count of how many times I’ve asked myself a series of “what ifs?”
 There are so many variables that, if changed only slightly, could have made it possible for Sydney to be celebrating her 11th birthday this year.
 Among the most recurring question is, “What if the car door had been locked?”

-The danger of children in hot cars has made lots of headlines in recent years.
+The danger of children in hot cars and experience heat stroke has made lots of headlines in recent years.
 Every year, there seems to be a horrific reminder of why it’s never okay—even for a minute—to leave a child in a car.

 But that’s not our story.
 We did not leave Sydney in the car.
 We had never thought of what would happen if one of our children entered a car unsupervised.